karakun/openwebstart-page/technical-details.md

 ---

 ## Technical details
-<span class="text-highlight">Open<span>WebStart</span></span> will be based on the JNLP-specification
-defined in [JSR-56](https://www.jcp.org/en/jsr/detail?id=56).
+<span class="text-highlight">Open<span>WebStart</span></span> is based on [Iced-Tea-Web](https://github.com/AdoptOpenJDK/IcedTea-Web) and the JNLP-specification defined in [JSR-56](https://www.jcp.org/en/jsr/detail?id=56).
 It will implement the most commonly used features of Java Web Start and it will be able to handle any typical JWS-based application.
 We plan to support all future versions of Java, starting with Java 11.
 In addition to Java 11, the first release of <span class="text-highlight">Open<span>WebStart</span></span> will also support Java 8.

 Read on for all the technical details: